 There are group-oriented heroes.
 When we first meet them they’re part of a clan.
 They have to go away from the clan to achieve something heroic, then at the end they rejoin the clan.
 The group-oriented hero often has to make a choice between returning to the ordinary world of the first act, or staying in the special world of the second act.
 (In the West, hardly any heroes stay in the special world, but this is more common in Asian and Indian stories).

-Catalyst Heroes are different because they are not the character who undergoes the most change.
-They act heroically but don’t change much.
+Catalyst Heroes is Vogler’s word to describe the character who acts heroically but don’t change much.
 They exist to bring about change in others.
 Catalyst Heroes are useful in ongoing TV shows, in which characters can’t change much without altering the entire show as it goes through an unknown number of seasons.
 (Superman and The Lone Ranger)

 For more on particularly female heroes, see The Heroine’s Journey: Woman’s Quest for Wholeness by Maureen Murdock.